woman holding throat GERD acid reflux heartburn

 Hiatal hernia surgery pulls the stomach back into the abdomen and repairs or reinforces the muscle.
 Afterward, the lower esophageal sphincter muscle can work properly to prevent acid reflux.

-Magnetic Sphincter Augmentation
+Magnetic Sphincter Augmentation (LINX)

 During magnetic sphincter augmentation surgery (LINX), the surgeon puts a small device around the lower esophageal sphincter muscle.
 The implant expands and contracts to squeeze the lower esophageal sphincter muscle together, preventing reflux.